kawaii5/izbicki.me/README.md

 This is the github repo for my hakyll-based website http://izbicki.me.

-If you are submitting a post, first clone the repo, checkout the `draft` branch, then create a branch just for your post:
+If you are submitting a post, first clone the repo; then checkout the `draft` branch; then create a branch just for your post:

 ```
 $ git clone https://github.com/mikeizbicki/izbicki.me